garysheng/hyperagentmonorepo/documentation/file-structure.md

 6. **(Optional) `libs/shared/`**
    - A place for shared TypeScript utilities, models, or logic used by both Next.js and Supabase functions.
    - Each library has its own `package.json` and `tsconfig.json`.
-   - You’d reference it via pnpm workspace dependency in the other packages (e.g. `"@hyperagent/shared": "workspace:*"`).
+   - You'd reference it via pnpm workspace dependency in the other packages (e.g. `"@hyperagent/shared": "workspace:*"`).

 7. **Scripts**
    - The `scripts/` folder can contain utility scripts for building, testing, deploying each workspace package in the correct order (e.g., run DB migrations, then build Next.js, etc.).